61 Years Ago: Elvis Presley Earns First No. 1 Hit With ‘I Forgot to Remember to Forget’

 Allegedly, Presley wasn’t a fan of the song, because of its country feel, until drums were added to the mix.
 Still, “I Forgot to Remember to Forget” stayed on the charts for 39 weeks, making it one of the most successful singles of Presley’s career.

-The song was a hit for other artists as well: Jerry Lee Lewis recorded it twice, the first time in 1956.
-Other artists who recorded the tune include the Beatles, Johnny Cash, B.J.
-Thomas, Wanda Jackson, Bob Dylan and Chris Isaak.
+“I Forgot to Remember to Forget” was a hit for other artists as well: Jerry Lee Lewis recorded it twice, the first time in 1956, and the Beatles, Johnny Cash, B.J.
+Thomas, Wanda Jackson, Bob Dylan and Chris Isaak are also among the artists who have recorded the tune.

 “I Forgot to Remember to Forget” was also included on Presley’s The Sun Sessions album in 1976.
 It is available for download on iTunes.